Long Handled Adaptive Utensils: 2 Ways

 • Make sure to use a metal feeding utensil.
 No plastic ware.

-• Add a large, built up handle to your device.
+• Add a built up handle to your device.
 Add foam tubing or a washcloth for a low stress built up handle.
-Check out this post for the full details

 Long Handled Devices